China–South Africa relations: Visits

 In late September 2011 South African Vice President Motlanthe lead a trade delegation to Beijing at the invitation of Chinese Vice President Xi.
 During the visit the China Development Bank and the Development Bank of South Africa signed a US$2.5 billion agreement.
 The two countries also signed a Memorandum of Understanding on geological exploration and mineral resources.

 On the 17 July 2012 President Zuma led a South African delegation that included International Relations Minister Maite Nkoana-Mashabane, Minister in the Presidency Collins Chabane and Trade and Industry Minister Rob Davies to attend the fifth Forum on China-Africa Co-operation (FOCAC) in Beijing.

 In December 2014 President Zuma led another delegation of South African government ministers and a 100 representatives of South African business to China representing a further consolidation of warm South African-China relations.
 From the South African side trade imbalances, China's impact on South African industry, and concerns over China's influence over South Africa's domestic and international affairs remain issues of concern for bilateral relations.
 In July 2015 South Africa's deputy president, Cyril Ramaphosa, led a trade and economic delegation to China.

 In September 2015 President Zuma attended the Chinese 70th anniversary celebrations since the end of World War 2.
 This was closely followed by a visit from, now General Secretary of the Chinese Communist Party, Xi Jinping to Pretoria, South Africa on the 2nd December 2015 where agreements to finalise the China-South Africa 5-10 Year Framework on Cooperation were signed.

 The administration of Cyril Ramaphosa saw an expansion of China-South African warm relations with implementation of joint naval exercises with Chinese and Russian naval vessels off the coast of Cape Town in November 2019.

+In August 2023, Chinese President Xi Jinping visited South Africa for a summit of the BRICS-bloc.